awsdocs/amazon-sqs-developer-guide/doc_source/using-messagegroupid-property.md

 ## Avoid Having a Large Backlog of Messages with the Same Message Group ID<a name="avoiding-having-a-large-backlog-of-messages-with-the-same-message-group-id"></a>

+For FIFO queues, there can be a maximum of 20,000 inflight messages \(received from a queue by a consumer, but not yet deleted from the queue\)\.
+If you reach this quota, Amazon SQS returns no error messages\.
 If your queue has a large backlog of 20,000 or more messages with the same message group ID, FIFO queues might be unable to return the messages that have a different message group ID but were sent to the queue at a later time until you successfully consume the messages from the backlog\.

 **Note**
 A backlog of messages that have the same message group ID might build up because of a consumer that can't successfully process a message\.
 Message processing issues can occur because of an issue with the content of a message or because of a technical issue with the consumer\.